deepin-community/ocaml-dune/CONTRIBUTING.md

 community.

-Contributions to Dune are welcome and should be submitted via GitHub pull requests against the `master` branch.
+Contributions to Dune are welcome and should be submitted via GitHub pull requests against the `main` branch.
+See [./doc/hacking.rst][hack] for a guide to getting started on the code base.

 Dune is distributed under the MIT license and contributors are required to sign their work in order to certify that they have the right to submit it under this license.
 See the following section for more details.

 Signing contributions
 ---------------------